d3vgru/nodetsam/README.md

 It should be (relatively) easy to point the client to a compatible instance.
 The client will have a standard React reference implementation without P2P functionality.

 It should be (slightly less easy) to replace the back-end of a compatible instance while leaving their front-end intact.
 The server will have a standard reference implementation based on LoopBack.
 P2P functionality will be configurable.
-Even if turned on, it should not break standards-compliant clients.
+Even if turned on, it should not break "standards-compliant" clients.

+Clients should be themable (whatever that means).

+Federation should be implemented by converters that map the native data structure to what a particular target (GNU social, Mastodon, postActiv, etc) is expecting.

 ## Authentication
 * client posts have to be processed by instance (including replies, stars, boosts)